NeoGeoSNK/PTCGP-FRIEND-MACRO/README.md

 Step 8: Click on the Cogwheel button (⚙) and input your script settings
 - Name of Mumu instance
 ![Name of Mumu instance](https://github.com/NeoGeoSNK/PTCGP-FRIEND-MACRO/blob/48eb4d57166c75853268699c957507a1e0c49e34/asset/image/instance.PNG)
-  Input your instance name
+  **Choose and input your instance name**
 - Delay in between actions
 - Acceptance time in minutes
 - Wait time between the end of acceptance phase and the beginning of deletion phase in minutes
 - Language: Only English supported
 - Click Save button to reload app

 Step 9: Choose a button to start the macro: